-- A. Ensure that the Power Source On/Off switch located on the rear of the Power Source is in the Off position. - B. Fit the MIG Gun to the Power Source.
-(EasyWeld 160 only.
-Refer to section 5.02 Attaching the MIG Gun). - C. Connect the MIG Gun Polarity Lead (8) to the positive welding terminal (+).
+- A. Ensure that the Power Source On/Off switch located on the rear of the Power Source is in the Off position. - B. Connect the MIG Gun Polarity Lead (6) to the positive welding terminal (+).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via Dinse terminals.
-It is essential, that the male Dinse plug is inserted and turned securely to achieve a sound electrical connection. - D. Fit the correct Feed Roll for the Gas Shielded MIG wire being used.
-Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers. - E. Place the MIG wire spool onto the spool holder.
-Refer to sections 5.03 for 100mm diameter spools or 5.04 for 200mm diameter spools. - F. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated. - G. Select MIG Gas (Solid) Mode using the Process Selection Control button.
-Refer to section 4.02.1 Page 4-1. - H. Feed wire through the wire drive mechanism.
-Refer to section 5.05.
+It is essential, that the male Dinse plug is inserted and turned securely to achieve a sound electrical connection. - C. Fit the correct Feed Roll for the Gas Shielded MIG wire being used.
+Refer to section 2.11 Options and Accessories for Feed Roll types and Part Numbers. - D. Place the MIG wire spool onto the spool holder.
+Refer to section 5.02. - E. Switch the Power Source On/Off switch located on the rear of the Power Source to the On position and ensure the Power indicator on the Front Panel is illuminated. - F. Select MIG Gas (Solid) Mode using the Process Selection Control button.
+Refer to section 4.02.1 Page 4-1. - G. Feed wire through the wire drive mechanism.
+Refer to section 5.03.

-- I. Connect the work lead to the negative welding terminal (-).
+- H. Connect the work lead to the negative welding terminal (-).
 If in doubt, consult the wire manufacturer.
 Welding current flows from the Power Source via Dinse terminals.
-It is essential, that the male plug is inserted and turned securely to achieve a sound electrical connection. - J. Fit the welding grade shielding gas regulator/flowmeter to the shielding gas cylinder.
+It is essential, that the male plug is inserted and turned securely to achieve a sound electrical connection. - I Fit the welding grade shielding gas regulator/flowmeter to the shielding gas cylinder.
 Ensure that the shielding gas hose connection is sufficiently tight at the regulator connection.
 Refer to section 5.01 for the connection and instruction of shielding gas regulator/flowmeter.